jihanfarah/Business-Decision-Research/README.md

 ## Churn Customers

 To determine churn customers according to the given definition, we need to look for the most recent transaction that has been made.
-Based on the information, the customers churn if they do not have any transactions at the store after six months since their last transactions.
+Based on the information, the customers churn if they do not have any transactions at the store after six months since the last available data update.
 First, we need to check when was the latest transaction.

 ```